zaproxy/zaproxy-website/site/content/blog/2020-04-09-automate-security-testing-with-zap-and-github-actions/index.md

 ```

 The ZAP baseline action can be also used to scan a locally built web application.
 The general idea is to build and serve your web
-application and make it available via a headless browser so ZAP can access the site via the localhost.
+application and make it available locally so ZAP can access the site via the localhost.

 By default, baseline scan reports all alerts as WARNings but you can specify a config file that can change any rules to FAIL or IGNORE.
 The following shows a sample rules file.
 Create the `rules.tsv` file inside your repository (example: inside `.zap` folder) and make sure to update the action